marcorussi/minIP/README.md

 Known issues:
  - Ethernet layer remains stacked until an Ethernet cable is connected.
 It is necessary to add a timeout in order to exit the related infinite loop in eth.c file.
+ - Checksum calculation with fragmented packets has not been tested properly.